owlbarn/tutorial/book/diffequation/README.md

 let custom_solver = Native.D.rk45 ~tol:1E-9 ~dtmax:10.0
 ```

-Here the `y0` provides initial status of the system: first two numbers denote the initial location of object, and the next two numbers indicate the initial momentum to this object.
+Here the `y0` provides initial status of the system: first two numbers denote the initial location of object, and the next two numbers indicate the initial momentum of this object.
 After building the function, initial status, timespan, and solver, we can then solve the system and visualise it.

 ```